 Suspension Reconstituted, Subcutaneous [preservative free]:

 Zostavax: 19,400 units/0.65 mL (1 ea [DSC]) [contains albumin bovine, beef extract (bovine), gelatin (pork), neomycin]

 - Vaccine, Live (Viral)

 A decline in VZV-specific immunity increases the risk of developing zoster infection.
 As a live, attenuated vaccine (Oka/Merck strain of varicella-zoster virus), zoster virus vaccine stimulates active immunity to disease caused by the varicella-zoster virus.
-Administration has been demonstrated to protect against the development of herpes zoster, with the highest efficacy in patients 60-69 years of age.
+Administration has been demonstrated to protect against the development of herpes zoster.
 It may also reduce the severity of complications, including postherpetic neuralgia, in patients who develop zoster following vaccination.

-Zoster vaccine reduced the incidence of zoster by ~70% in those 50 to 59 years of age, 64% in those 60-69 years of age, 41% in those 70-79 years of age, and 18% in those 80 years and older.
-The overall efficacy for those 60 years and older was 51%.
+Zoster vaccine live reduced the incidence of zoster by ~70% in those 50 to 59 years of age, 64% in those 60-69 years of age, and 38% in those ≥70 years of age (CDC/ACIP [Dooling 2018]).
 Additional benefit was afforded to vaccine recipients who developed zoster by reduction in the incidence of PHN: 5% for those 60-69 years of age, 55% for those 70-79 years of age, and 26% for those 80 years and older.
 Other prespecified zoster-related complications were reported less frequently in subjects who received zoster vaccine compared with subjects who received placebo.

 Onset of Action